 Sembcorp is the WSP for Matsulu.
 Water is abstracted from the Crocodile River, then treated and distributed to Matsulu.
-The current domestic water use is 4,4 million $m^3/a$ , or 12 Mt/day.
-According to Sembcorp an extension of the current WTW capacity of 12 Mt/d is planned to 24 Mt/d in two phases of 6 Mt/d each.
+The current domestic water use is 4,4 million m^3/a , or 12 M l/day .
+According to Sembcorp an extension of the current WTW capacity of 12 M l/d is planned to 24 M l/d in two phases of 6 M l/d each.
 These expansion plans do not appear to have considered the limited water resource available at the current abstraction point in the Crocodile River.

-The domestic use is 4,4 million m/a.
+The domestic use is 4,4 million m3/a.

 There is no industrial use in Matsulu.
-There is some commercial use, but a breakdown between domestic and commercial use is not available.
+There is some commercial use, but a breakdown between domestic and commercial use is not yet available.

 It is anticipated that domestic use will increase up to 2030 in line with the population growth.
-The projected domestic future water requirements are shown in Table 9.2 and Table 9.3.
+The projected domestic future water requirements are shown in Table 9.3 and Table 9.4.